Documentation Index

 Stage 2: Sensitive Data Detection

-Detects PII and secrets using compiled regex patterns:- SSN patterns (
+Detects PII and secrets using compiled regex patterns:

 - API keys: AWS (